franollf/weatherapp/README.md

 # Weather App

 This is a simple Weather App that allows users to check the weather for a specific city.
 It provides real-time weather information, including temperature, humidity, and wind speed.
-Heavily Inspired by @GreatStack
+Inspired by @GreatStack

 ## Main Features